Body doubling: Applications

 Body doubling is not used solely for individuals with ADHD.
 It is now widely used as part of therapeutic settings to assist individuals with autism, anxiety disorders, and other conditions influenced by functioning deficits.

 This concept is not structured solely for students but for professionals and any individuals who are looking to enhance and optimize their performance.
 Asking for and applying a body double may come across as awkward; however, one could say, "It's something I heard can help with productivity.
 Would you mind just being around me while I work on this?
 Maybe you have something you could work on, too."

 Examples of body doubling could include someone asking a person to be on Zoom while they work on something, doing chores while on the phone with a friend, or joining a study group while preparing for a test.

-Use of AI
+Use of technological alternatives

-Emerging studies are examining the use of artificial intelligence to recreate the possible positive effects of body doubling.
+Emerging studies are examining the use of technological alternatives to recreate the possible positive effects of body doubling.
 There has been relative success regarding robots, chatbots, and extended reality.
 The results have varied due to individuals having different preferences for the functions of a body double, but they aim to provide an alternative for those who have social anxiety or are unable to find body doubles.
-An artificial intelligence may not generate the same need for accountability since the relationship lacks the human bond body doubling hinges on.
+A technological alternative may not generate the same need for accountability since the relationship lacks the human bond body doubling hinges on.